katarinabraun/SARS-CoV-2_sequencing/README.md

 We are additionally tracking these reports on our [LabKey portal](https://openresearch.labkey.com/wiki/ZEST/Ncov/page.view?name=sars-cov-2-sequencing).

 We are sequencing via a number of methods, but moving forward will primarily sequence on an ONT Nanopore GridION and will use the [ARTIC sequencing protocol](https://artic.network/ncov-2019).
 The earlier reports will include sequencing using a non-specific, metagenomic approach called [SISPA](https://www.protocols.io/view/sequence-independent-single-primer-amplification-o-bb3miqk6).
 We will include some Illumina MiSeq sequencing as well.

+This repository will be organized by date.
+I will upload the reports and consensus sequences for the collection of samples we sequenced and processed by date.